kserve/modelmesh-serving/docs/install/README.md

 1. Changes made to the _built-in_ runtime resources will likely be reverted when upgrading/re-installing
 2. Most of this resource allocation behaviour/config will change in future versions to become more dynamic - both the number of pods deployed and the system resources allocated to them

+For more details see the [built-in runtime configuration](../configuration/built-in-runtimes.md)

-The following resources will also be created in the same namespace:
+In addition, the following resources will be created in the same namespace:

 - `model-serving-defaults` - ConfigMap holding default values tied to a release, should not be modified.
-Configuration can be overriden by creating a user ConfigMap, see [configuration](../configuration.md)
+Configuration can be overriden by creating a user ConfigMap, see [configuration](../configuration)
 - `tc-config` - ConfigMap used for some internal coordination
-- `storage-config` - Secret holding config for each of the storage backends from which models can be loaded - see [storage config[(../predictors/storage.md) and [the example](../predictors/README.md)
+- `storage-config` - Secret holding config for each of the storage backends from which models can be loaded - see [the example](../predictors/)

+## Next Steps

+- See [the configuration page](../configuration) for details of how to configure system-wide settings via a ConfigMap, either before or after installation.

+- See this [example walkthrough](../predictors) of deploying a TensorFlow model as a `Predictor`.